mmnaseri/proton.multi-list-picker/README.md

 Multi-list Picker
 =================

+### This project is not being maintained

+Most of the code should work, and it has been tested well enough.
+However, without any need from my own projects for such component at the time, I simply do not have the time to properly maintain it.
+If anyone is interested in <em>owning</em> this project, I am more than happy to transfer ownership.

+Meanwhile, you can check out https://github.com/jasonmamy/cordova-wheel-selector-plugin which seems to be a maintained project with some of the same capabilities as this one.

+## Introduction

 The multi-list picker is a component that lets you pick a value from a list.
 Imagine a combobox, but only better.